Photographing Havana, Cuba

-When you enter the country you truly step back in time because you enter at the oldest part of the city.
+When you enter first enter the Havana via ship, you truly step back in time because you enter at the oldest part of the city.
 As you venture further into the city, the further immersed in what feels like a time warp you become.
-The Spanish facade is nearly everywhere, with crumbling, yet still beautiful buildings, awash in splashes of color against aging stone.
+The Spanish facade is nearly everywhere, with crumbling, yet, still beautiful buildings, awash in splashes of color against aging stone.
 The Spanish influence is especially prevalent in the architecture of beautiful Old Havana.

 Havana at Night

 Many of the pictures are of Old Havana at night.
-Safety was not a concern and we roamed the streets without thinking of begging mugged or something worse.
+We roamed the streets without thinking of being mugged or something worse.
 The people were just as friendly at night as they were in the day.
-On Malecón Way they would talk to you as you watched the promenade of the vintage cars that made the nightly cruise along the Way.
+On Malecón Way they talked to you as you watched the promenade of the vintage cars that made the nightly cruise along the Way.

 There are lots of clubs with salsa dancing and cabarets.
 In other words, there is plenty of entertaining night life.
 Our friends went to a cabaret as we toured Old Havana.

 For the record, Old Havana was just as spectacular and intriguing at night as it was during the day!

-Change may eventually come to this island lost in time, but with it will be a loss of some of the charm that makes it so unique.
+Change may eventually come to this island lost in time, but with it will be a loss of some of the charm that makes it such a unique photography opportunity.
 A specil loss will be that sense of being suspended in another time.